Koihik/LuaFormatter/docs/Style-Config.md

 type: bool, default: true

-Align fields of table if there is a line break. if false, use `indent_width` to indentation.
+Align fields of a table if there is a line break. if false, use `indent_width` to indentation.

 ```lua